 - Pure or Clean Steam: A Pure Steam Generator (PSG) when fed with Water For Injection (WFI) produces pure steam.

 However, this article focuses on the quality aspect of pure steam.
-Before getting into different saturated steams, let us see the regulatory aspects of pure steam.
+Before getting into different saturated steams, let us see the regulatory aspects of it.

 What Does Compendium and Compendial Mean?